Harpreetkaur028/Harpreetkaur028/README.md

 - 🔭 I’m currently working on Mean and Mern stack
 - 🌱 I’m currently learning github
 - 👯 I’m looking to collaborate on website development
-- 🤔 I’m looking for help with Mean stack
+- 🤔 I’m looking for help with Mean stack and Mearn stack
-- 💬 Ask me about web development
+- 💬 Ask me about how to craete website in mean stack and mearn stack
 - 📫 How to reach me: preetkaurhk888@gmail.com